Richard Grenell: Senior fellow at Carnegie Mellon University

 In June 2020, Richard Grenell was made a senior fellow at the Carnegie Mellon University's Institute for Politics and Strategy in the Dietrich College of Humanities and Social Sciences.
 He is to work on two projects, a report on the worldwide decriminalization of homosexuality and various campus-engagement projects about the changing face of Europe.
 Grenell's position as Senior Fellow is for one year and is a non-teaching position.

-Grenell's appointment was controversial at the university.
+Grenell's appointment was controversial at the university because of his "hard-right politics," his support for President Trump's agenda, and his "apparent history of inflammatory statements."
 Kiron Skinner, the founding director of the Institute for Politics and Strategy, defended the hiring decision on the basis of academic freedom and diversity of thought.
 The university issued a report on Grenell's hiring, titled Report on the Appointment of Richard Grenell to the Carnegie Mellon University Institute for Politics and Strategy.
 The report found that Skinner had followed hiring mandates by consulting with the three deans of Dietrich College, the College of Engineering, and the School of Computer Science.
 They also found that there had been no other "senior fellow" in the institute's history, and that no other visiting scholars in the university's history had received the title of senior fellow.
-It also stated that "there are features of the hiring of Mr. Grenell which, to our knowledge, are unique in Carnegie Mellon’s experience, and for which Carnegie Mellon does not currently have policies.
+It also stated that "there are features of the hiring of Mr. Grenell which, to our knowledge, are unique in Carnegie Mellon's experience, and for which Carnegie Mellon does not currently have policies.
 As such, the determination of whether appropriate policies and procedures were used cannot be answered."
 The report's conclusion also stated that "Prof. Skinner followed the small set of existing policies and procedures in place in the hiring of Richard Grenell, and he began his position on July 1."

 Special presidential envoy for special missions (2025–present)

 On December 14, 2024, Trump named Grenell as his nominee for presidential envoy for special missions, a post that would be established by his confirmation.
 Grenell's first assignment in this role was to oversee the administration's response to the 2025 California wildfires.

 On January 31, 2025, Grenell travelled to Caracas, Venezuela, to meet with Venezuelan president Nicolas Maduro allegedly to discuss Trump's deportation strategy for accepting undocumented immigrants.
 The following day, on February 1, six American prisoners in Venezuela were released.
 Trump announced in an unverified post on Truth Social that this arrangement was in exchange for Venezuela accepting future Venezuelan deportees from the United States.
-Details on the detainees have not yet been released.
 On September 1, Maduro said that Grenell and the U.S. State Department were his two lines of communication with the Trump administration.
+In October 2025, the Miami Herald reported that the transition of power to Delcy Rodriguez, as relayed by Grenell, had been rejected by the State Department: "A hardline faction led by Secretary of State Marco Rubio prevailed, warning that any agreement short of regime change would betray democratic principles."